Dave-team/Knowledge-base/Priorities.md

 # Priorities
 This is a list of things I am actively working on to develop myself.
 Relax.
 Be optimistic.
 Be present.
 Have faith in ability to just figure things out.

+Pick up good habits from the knowledge base and make these my own.
+This is not about doing it all at once, pick a few to actively work on for the next weeks/months.
+Then work on them relaxed and step by step.

+Affirm these on a daily basis, regularly take mindful breaks especially when I’m feeling overwhelmed.
+And then reflect on my performance against the habits / philosophy.

 ## Reminders
 ### General